IceDragon200/mt-harmonia-scarred-world/docs/mechanics/nanosuit/smart_element_suit.md

 ## Effects

-Improves the efficiency of some normal recovery systems in the nanosuit.
+Improves the efficiency of some recovery systems in the nanosuit.

 * + 5 Element Regen
 * + 0.02 (2%) Self-Repair Rate